The most recent version of these essays can be found at http://linuxmafia.com/~rick/faq/.

 But this brings up another reason why Linux/Unix systems tend to be hardy: genetic diversity.
 That is, for virus-like code to spread among Linux boxes, it must be unfazed by the variety of CPU architectures Linux supports, and their diversity of software and of configuration.
 As long as Linux distributions remain diverse, they will be that much harder a target.

-3) Last, you say, surely sysadmins stupid enough to take dangerous actions as root must be becoming the norm instead of a rarity, given Linux's current explosive growth — thus undermining the whole security model.
-This, too, is true — but there are powerful forces at work to educate new sysadmins: The administrative tools, themselves, tend to stress that the root account is dangerous and should be used minimally and carefully, as does Linux's new-user documentation.
+3) Last, you say, surely sysadmins stupid enough to take dangerous actions as a superuser must be becoming the norm instead of a rarity, given Linux's current explosive growth — thus undermining the whole security model.
+This, too, is true — but there are powerful forces at work to educate new sysadmins: The administrative tools, themselves, tend to stress that superuser accounts are dangerous and should be used minimally and carefully, as does Linux's new-user documentation.
 Also, those sysadmins resistant to learning this message via such avenues inevitably learn it the hard way, by destroying or crippling their systems repeatedly — until they learn.
-In that regard, viruses do not even stand out from the general likelihood of repeatedly destroying one's system, until one learns to not do unwise things as root.
-The difference between "hostile" executables (such as viruses) and others is academic, when a root-account user can already shoot off his/her foot or other vital parts, with one of myriad, brief commands.
-Put the other way, the same survival skills by which you, as a novice sysadmin, will cease destroying your system directly will also, more generally, dissuade you from doing unwise things as root, thereby incidentally keeping viruses and their kin off your system.
+In that regard, viruses do not even stand out from the general likelihood of repeatedly destroying one's system, until one learns to not do unwise things as a superuser.
+The difference between "hostile" executables (such as viruses) and others is academic, when a regular user can already shoot off his/her foot or other vital parts, with one of myriad, brief commands.
+Put the other way, the same survival skills by which you, as a novice sysadmin, will cease destroying your system directly will also, more generally, dissuade you from doing unwise things as a superuser, thereby incidentally keeping viruses and their kin off your system.

-Or, put a third way, the Linux community would see no real distinction between novices who (as root) infect their systems (if this should ever happen to significant numbers of them), and those who accidentally type some variation on "rm -rf /" (delete all files) while logged in as root: Both are a result of inexperience and lack of caution.
+Or, put a third way, the Linux community would see no real distinction between novices who (as a superuser) infect their systems (if this should ever happen to significant numbers of them), and those who accidentally type some variation on "rm -rf /" (delete all files) while logged in as as superuser: Both are a result of inexperience and lack of caution.
 In both cases, education, attention, and experience are a 100% effective cure.

 Such an invention would be at worst a nuisance among a few users, as it could affect only users running the same combinations of user software.
 Further, the Unix community long ago became wary of auto-executing programs/macros, so ultimately this technique would rely on convincing each additional user to execute (run) the program/macro, to "infect" his/her files.
 Also, in the Linux/Unix world, macros tend to be stored as readable plain text (unlike the case with, say, MS-Word), so that untrustworthy code is difficult to conceal from user scrutiny.